adulu-bang/NetStream-Caravel/README.md

 # System-Level PCB Integration

 To demonstrate deployment feasibility beyond standalone ASIC implementation, a system-level PCB integration architecture was developed for NetStream.
+It is being implemented on EasyEDA.

 The proposed hardware platform integrates the Caravel-based NetStream ASIC with an external Ethernet PHY and an FPGA-based Ethernet MAC subsystem.

 The FPGA acts as a lightweight bridge between the Ethernet PHY and the NetStream datapath by: